rome & the Renaissance

 New York, NY 10011

-Music by Giovanni Perluigi da Palestrina, Tomás Luis de Victoria, and more
+Motets and Masses by Palestrina, Tomás Luis de Victoria, Antonio Lotti, and more

 Victoria was a deeply religious man and wrote only sacred music in a period where most of the great composers spent a portion of their careers writing secular madrigals and instrumental music.
 Furthermore, during certain periods of his life Victoria worked primarily as a priest in non-musical roles.
 The combination of technical compositional sophistication and deep, rich, Spanish musical mysticism place Victoria in a special category quite his own.